possonom/airportTaxi/docs/PROMPT.md

 /infra
   docker-compose.yml (OPTIONAL fallback; Aspire is primary for dev)

- /apire
-   /specs/openapi.yaml
-   /mocks/*.json
-   README.md
-   scripts for mock/replay/live

-Root README.md with setup, Aspire run commands, and deployment order:
+Root README.md with:
-- Dev with Aspire
+- Dev run using Aspire
-- Prod deploy order: Migrator -> API -> apps
+- Production deploy order: Migrator -> API -> apps
+- Env var examples for OIDC and API URLs

 MODULE STRUCTURE RULES (CRITICAL)
 Each module MUST have: